 End of an era for fussy fittings

-Rethinks about what guests – particularly the millennials – really want also led some mid-range hotels to prioritize showers over baths and hard floor finishes over carpets.
+Rethinkimg what guests – particularly the Millennials – really want also led some mid-range hotels to prioritize showers over baths and hard floor finishes over carpets.
 Not only do power showers and laminate floorings feel more modern but they also reduce the time taken to clean.
 Other changes have followed – reducing the number of dust-collecting horizontal surfaces and those mould-friendly bathroom tiles.

 Future high-tech hotel design will cater for residents who want to socialize.
 “The need to interact with people is being driven by the advancement of technology,” says Harris.
 “The fact that you can check in and do everything on your iPhone means that when you have down time you’d rather be in the bar seeing what’s going on than being in your room alone.”